Theory of the $\beta$-Relaxation Beyond Mode-Coupling Theory: A Microscopic Treatment: Properties of the Effective Theory

 \subsection{Destabilization of the Mean-Field Critical Point}

 Taking the long-time limit of Eq.~\eqref{eq:kinetic_SBR} and writing $g_s(\boldsymbol{x}) \equiv \lim_{t\to\infty}g_s(\boldsymbol{x},t)$ leads to the stationary equation

-Equation \eqref{eq:stationary_SBR} can be written as the Euler–Lagrange condition of a Lyapunov functional: \begin{widetext}
+Equation \eqref{eq:stationary_SBR} can be written as the Euler–Lagrange condition of a Lyapunov functional:

-\end{widetext} This representation makes it immediately clear that the functional does not possess a finite global minimizer.
-Recall that the mean-field instability is a glass transition where the coefficient $(1-\lambda)>0$ is positive \cite{gotze1985properties}.
-Consequently, the cubic coefficient of the function Eq.~\eqref{eq:lyapunov_SBR} is positive, and thus the solutions to Eq.~\eqref{eq:stationary_SBR} systematically tend towards $g_s(\boldsymbol{x})\to-\infty$, signalling a departure from the plateau and that structural relaxation will eventually proceed.
+This representation makes it immediately clear that the functional does not possess a finite global minimizer.
+Recall that at the mean-field glass transition the coefficient $(1-\lambda)>0$ is positive \cite{gotze1985properties}.
+Consequently, the coefficient of the cubic term in the Lapunov functional Eq.~\eqref{eq:lyapunov_SBR} is positive, and thus the solutions to Eq.~\eqref{eq:stationary_SBR} systematically tend towards $g_s(\boldsymbol{x})\to-\infty$, signalling a departure from the plateau and the final structural relaxation.
 The random field $s(\boldsymbol{x})$ enters only linearly in $g_s(\boldsymbol{x},t)$, and therefore affects the dynamics merely transiently.
 It locally accelerates or delays the decay of $g_s(\boldsymbol{x},t)$ regions with $\sigma+s(\boldsymbol{x})<0$ relax more rapidly, while positive fluctuations slow down the decay.
 Nevertheless, such spatial heterogeneities cannot stabilize any nontrivial stationary profile, since the positive cubic term enforces a net drift of $g_s(\boldsymbol{x},t)$ towards $-\infty$, ultimately driving the system away from the plateau and into structural relaxation at sufficiently large times.

 Interestingly, and as noted in Ref.~\cite{franz2011field}, Eq.~\eqref{eq:lyapunov_SBR} is formally equivalent to the action describing the spinodal of the random-field Ising model.
 In recent years, strong connections have been drawn between the spinodal of the RFIM and effective theories describing the behavior of structural glasses \cite{franz2013static, biroli2014random, nandi2014critical, biroli2018random, biroli2018randomii}.
 The present dynamical derivation opens the door for further exploration of this intriguing connection.